Agoric/documentation/main/glossary/index.md

 chains, ensuring proper transaction authorization.
 For more information, see the [Orchestration API](/guides/orchestration/).

+## Orthogonal Persistence

+Orthogonal Persistence refers to a persistence model in which it appears to the programmer as if the program's memory is always there forever.
+The system automatically keeps the entire memory state in such a way that computation can always resume after events like crashes or restarts.
+This means the programmer doesn't need to explicitly save or restore any data, making for an easy and convenient programming model.

+Orthogonal persistence is contrasted with:

+- Manual Persistence: Where all in-memory state is volatile, and anything you want saved you have to explicitly save yourself, such as by writing to a file or database.
+All acts of recording and recovering state are deliberate actions performed by the code.
+- Automatic Persistence: Where certain data is designated to be kept, either declaratively or through procedural interfaces.
+  Updates to this data are automatically saved and available upon resuming execution, but the programmer may still need to manually reestablish in-memory invariants when the program starts or restarts.

 ## Passable

 A _passable_ is something that can be sent to and from remote objects.